pratikmpp22/AES-Encrypted-File-Transfer-over-Tor/README.md

 **Step 7:** The sender uses the provided Tor link and the private key to securely upload the encrypted files.

-**Step 8:** The recipient receives the uploaded files on their system, which were specified by the recipient when generating the reception Tor link.
-The recipient then decrypts the files using their private key.
+**Step 8:** The recipient receives the uploaded files from the sender on their system at the specified path, which was set when generating the reception Tor link.
+Subsequently, the recipient decrypts the files using their private key.

 **Step 9:** The recipient now has the decrypted file without any security breaches.